DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/salaried-teacher-training.md

       </p>
       <p>
       You will also need a <a href="/non-uk-teachers/visas-for-non-uk-trainees">visa or immigration status</a> allowing you to work in the UK.</p>
+quote:
+  nathan:
+    text: "From the outset I was working within the school, learning and training in the classroom whilst being supported by qualified teachers and mentors.
+This gave me valuable experience of school life and a real feel for school."
+    name: "Nathan, salaried teacher trainee"
+    classes: quote--indent
 ---

 There are some teacher training courses that come with a salary.